 Students that choose Plan II for degree completion are required to pass a Comprehensive Exam.
-The exam is conducted by Capstone Experience Problems (CEP) in each course subject.
-The CEP is part of the course and is determined by each individual instructor (see section below for available course subject listings).
-The CEP for a course is available only when the course is offered.
-So, the instructor is able to arrange the CEP, students are individually responsible to notify their instructor at the beginning of the course that they need the CEP.
+The exam is administered by the Graduate Committee twice a year, at the end of the Fall and Spring quarters.
+Generally, exams are held the week following final examinations.
+There are no additional exam offerings.
+It is a five-hour long, written, closed-book exam.
 M.S. students will be exempt from problems on courses for which they received a grade of "A" or higher for up to three of the five subjects.